Your integrated accessibility plan is in good hands.

 We offer arms-length analysis by professionals who hold the only accreditations available for online accessibility.
 Our third-party status combined with our extensive experience on hundreds of conformance audits lends further credibility to our reports and expert opinion letters.

-Our strategic research and planning services has us working with you to help you develop a custom accessibility plan for your organization, informed by our extensive experience across many industries.
+Furthermore, our optional strategic research and planning services has us working with you to help you develop a custom accessibility plan for your organization, informed by our extensive experience across many industries.
 We’ll start with getting your most pressing issues divided and conquered … then build out a sustainable, renewable plan that will make you proud.

 - Orienting ourselves to your multi-year accessibility plan, research, technical discovery and analysis.